hebaulf/pern-app/README.md

 <br>

-Remember to run the database and the app at the same time on seperate terminal tabs.
+**Remember** to run the database and the app at the same time on seperate terminal tabs.

 <br>

+### Screenshots of the app, server and server output:
 <p align="center">
   <img width="30%" src="public/img/screenshot_app.png">
   <img width="30%" src="public/img/screenshot_server.png">